nemal34/beyondthehorizon_wj/README_official.md

 ---

 # Changelog
+- **1.4.3** (2025-12-17)\
+Fixed the downgrader to be compatible with the 2025-12-16 steam update\
+Replaced the NG CC patches with the AIO patch\
+Updated Unofficial Fallout 4 Patch

 - **1.4.2** (2025-11-26)\
 Fixed the downgrader to be compatible with the 2025-11-26 steam update\
 Updated Unofficial Fallout 4 Patch and Simple Everyone's Best Friend